 Both products offer a trial.
 You can sign up for Waydev’s here.

-When choosing Pluralsight Flow, ex Gitprime there are things you should keep in mind.
-Despite its wide range of features and tools it offers, it’s not the best choice for enterprise-level companies because it lacks important features such as role-based access control, integrations with Microsoft Azure DevOps, and a dedicated success manager.
+When choosing Pluralsight Flow (ex Gitprime) there are things you should keep in mind.
+Despite the wide range of features and tools it offers, it’s not the best choice for enterprise-level companies because it lacks important features such as role-based access control, integrations with Microsoft Azure DevOps, and a dedicated success manager.
 Waydev provides a highly customizable role-based access control, it integrates with Microsoft Azure DevOps and provides its customers with a dedicated success manager.